 The Australia & New Zealand research antibodies market size was valued at USD 98.4 million in 2018 and is anticipated to grow at a CAGR of 8.4% during the forecast period.
-Rise in the number of initiatives being undertaken by the Australian government to advance the biotechnology sector is expected to fuel the growth in the country.
+A rise in the number of initiatives being undertaken by the Australian government to advance the biotechnology sector is expected to fuel the growth in the country.
 In May 2019, Federal Labor offered businesses an R&D tax offset for collaborating with science-based agencies and universities, such as The Commonwealth Scientific and Industrial Research Organisation (CSIRO), to promote innovation and knowledge in the biotechnology sector.
 In addition, a 10% tax can be added to the calculated tax offset if a business is collaborating with any public institution.
 This plan would help in increasing R&D investments in Australia to 3% of GDP by 2030 and is expected to act as a key tool for fostering an alliance between research and industry, thereby improving industrial capabilities in Australia.
 R&D tax incentive in Australia has encouraged biotechnology companies in the region to conduct R&D.

 For instance, in 2018, Shape Pharmaceuticals, Inc. supported R&D investments in the Australian biotechnology industry by conducting clinical trials to study the effect of SHP-141 on patients diagnosed with psoriasis.
-These tax incentives help companies achieve cost advantage while selecting clinical trial sites for R&D processes.
+These tax incentives help companies achieve a cost advantage while selecting clinical trial sites for R&D processes.

 Growth in stem cell and neurobiology-based research is expected to boost the market over the forecast period.
 The Center of Research Excellence in Neuromuscular Disorders Australia is a wide collaboration of neuromuscular experts, who use advanced technologies and approaches in science & medicine to improve diagnosis.
-In addition, it aims to transform treatment to effective therapy of neurological diseases from compassionate management.
+In addition, it aims to transform treatment into effective therapy of neurological diseases from compassionate management.
 The Australian Neuromuscular Network was formed in the year 2010 by the Center of Research Excellence in Neuromuscular Disorders along with other neuromuscular specialists, scientists, and professionals across New Zealand and Australia.

-Rise in the prevalence of neurological disorders is expected to boost the market.
+A rise in the prevalence of neurological disorders is expected to boost the market.
 According to the Neurological Foundation of New Zealand, by 2051, about one-third of the population in New Zealand will be 65 years and above.
 The prevalence of dementia is therefore expected to increase, leading to a rise in R&D pertaining to treatment for various neurological disorders.
 However, stringent government regulations that can limit research activities are expected to restrain the market growth.

 Similarly, primary antibodies are anticipated to grow at a faster rate during the forecast period due to varied applications in research.
-In addition, rise in prevalence of chronic diseases, such as diabetes, cancer, and Alzheimer’s disease, is leading to an increase in adoption of primary antibodies.
+In addition, the rise in the prevalence of chronic diseases, such as diabetes, cancer, and Alzheimer’s disease, is leading to an increase in the adoption of primary antibodies.
 Increasing R&D in the country is further anticipated to boost the adoption of secondary antibodies as well.
-Thus, rising adoption of these antibodies in research for development of alternative therapies is anticipated to create significant demand for these products over the forecast period.
+Thus, the rising adoption of these antibodies in research for the development of alternative therapies is anticipated to create significant demand for these products over the forecast period.

-Pharmaceutical & biotechnology companies held the largest share of the end-use segment in 2018, which can be attributed to increase in adoption of antibodies in drug development and research organizations.
+Pharmaceutical & biotechnology companies held the largest share of the end-use segment in 2018, which can be attributed to increase in the adoption of antibodies in drug development and research organizations.
 Contract research organizations are anticipated to grow at a lucrative CAGR during the forecast period owing to cost-effectiveness.

 The academic & research institutes segment is expected to witness constant growth owing to the presence of various academic research groups that are involved in the study of complex biological systems using advanced reagents.
-Benefits such as greater understanding of biological processes and complex systems are anticipated to create growth opportunities in the segment.
+Benefits such as a greater understanding of biological processes and complex systems are anticipated to create growth opportunities in the segment.

 Contract research organizations are anticipated to grow at a lucrative CAGR during the forecast period.
-Majority of the companies prefer CROs owing to the various advantages associated with contract services.
+The majority of the companies prefer CROs owing to the various advantages associated with contract services.
 These benefits include cost advantage, increased efficiency of services, and enhanced productivity, which help a company focus on its core expertise.

 On the basis of antibody type, the market is segmented into monoclonal and polyclonal antibodies.
-Monoclonal antibodies held the largest market share due to increase in research on genomics and personalized medicine, which has led to an increase in the use of these antibodies.
+Monoclonal antibodies held the largest market share due to an increase in research on genomics and personalized medicine, which has led to an increase in the use of these antibodies.
 As monoclonal antibodies are relatively cost-effective, they are anticipated to grow at a higher rate than polyclonal antibodies.